Why Vitaley Will Body the CS Role

 Real scenario: A fitness creator has 85 active members, posts daily, About page is done.
 Their group doesn't appear in Discovery.

-What actually matters: Member retention (not just growth), group age, engagement depth, and quality signals from human reviewers who manually apply boosts and penalties.
+What actually matters: Member retention (not just growth), group age, engagement depth, and quality signals that the algorithm picks up over time.

 What I'd tell them: Keep growing organically.
 Focus on reducing churn.
 Make your About page compelling.
 Discovery is a long game, and consistent effort compounds.
 You're on the right track.